frebib/the-kuruma-sutra/5-pacific-standard.md

 To begin, between the two people that have purchased the Apartment, decide who shall go for the helicopter, and who shall go for the 4 seater vehicle.
 The helicopter guy should be proficient with bikes, as a particularly difficult jump needs to be done.
 The two players not gathering a vehicle should go to the bank doors and wait.
 They are in the correct position if the objective at the bottom of their screen says "Wait for your team".

 #### Helicopter
+Take a bike that can wheelie.
+The BF400 is recommended if you have it, as it's speed and wheelie ability makes the upcoming jump easier.
+Drive the bike to this spot (here)[##LINK##] ( (map)[https://i.imgur.com/31XZBbm.png] ) and slow down!
+Drive slowly to the next intersection (marked by the player on the map), and look top the left.
+You should be able to see helicopter blades on the police building across the intersection.
+(It should appear next to the air conditioning unit in the centre of this image)[].
+You may get a buzzard, police helicopter or something else.
+Any will work for this mission.
+Turn left and head towards the next intersection, then turn right and head up onto the bridge.
+Line up with the change in facia with the Police building ((see here)[##LINK##]) and gun it.
+Start wheelie-ing around the last lane marker.
+You should hit the edge of the bridge and bounce onto the roof top.
+Turn left and climb the ladder.
+Get into the helicopter, and fly it over to your apartment.
+Land outside your garage ((here)[]) and then enter your garage.
+Watch out for the person with the vehicle, as you should arrive at around the same time!
+Stay in your garage for around 5 seconds, then exit the garage.
+At this point you need to wait for all three of your team mates to be outside the bank.
+It *MUST* say "Wait for your team." at the bottom of the screen for them.
+Now for the fun part!
+Cause some chaos!
+Throw some grenades, use a minigun etc. Try and get a wanted level.
+You will fail the mission at this point. **THIS IS NORMAL!** At this point make sure you quick restart!

 * Hacker should be weakest shooter, demo next weakest, crowd control two strongest
 * Take any cars – you wont be using them for long!
 (Not Kurumas, they crash the game sometimes)